pranitastudent/Guju-FODMAP-CookBook/README.md

 ### Features left to implement

 <ul>
 <li> A reset password facility whereby user can click on reset password , have an email sent to them which contains a reset form link.
-The user can them enter there new password twice and it is updated in the user collection in MongoDB.</li>
+The user can them enter their new password twice and it is updated in the user collection in MongoDB.</li>
 </ul>

 ## Technologies Used